Sahvanna Jaquish

-Sahvanna Marie Jaquish (born January 9, 1995) is an American professional softball player for the Talons of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
+Sahvanna Marie Jaquish (born January 9, 1995) is an American professional softball player for the Utah Talons of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
 She previously played for the Chicago Bandits and USSSA Pride of the National Pro Fastpitch (NPF), the Texas Smoke of the Women's Professional Fastpitch (WPF) and the Toda Medics of the Japan Diamond Softball League.
 She played college softball at LSU.

 High school career

 Jaquish attended Redlands East Valley High School in Redlands, California where she played volleyball and softball.
 She was named the Citrus Belt League's (CBL) MVP in 2012 and 2013.
 During her senior year she posted a .548 batting average, with 11 home runs and 48 run batted in (RBI)s.